 Creator: Craig McCracken

 Craig McCracken is an American animator, responsible for the Cartoon Network cartoons, The Powerpuff Girls, as well as Foster's Home for Imaginary Friends.
 Born in 1971 in Chareloi, Pennsylvania his family moved to Whitter, California after McCracken's father died when he was seven.
 He went to the California Institute of Arts, where he formed a strong friendship with Genndy Tartakovsky and Rob Renzetti (My Life as a Teenage Robot).
 The friendship is evident in the cooperation between series.
-After graduating he got his start on Two Stupid Dogs.
+After graduating he got his start on 2 Stupid Dogs.
 He created a cartoon called "Whoopass Stew," and the idea eventually became The Powerpuff Girls.He met and eventually married Lauren Faust, who worked as producer and writer for Powerpuff Girls and Foster's Home.
 There was also a short lived project on Cartoon Network he and Rob Renzetti created called Cartoonstitute, which was supposed to be a Spiritual Successor to the What A Cartoon!
 Show on TV, but it got put quietly on CN's video service instead.
 He left Cartoon Network in 2009, and is currently working on Wander over Yonder, which got picked up by the Disney Channel and premiered on September 13, 2013.He also has a Deviantart page, a Twitter, and a Tumblr.

 Notable works include:

-- No Neck Joe
+- No Neck Joe - his 1st year student film

-- Two Stupid Dogs Art director mostly.
+- 2 Stupid Dogs - Art director

-- Dexter's Laboratory Art director and writer
+- Dexter's Laboratory - Art director, writer, storyboard artist and director

 - The Powerpuff Girls